Bio & Incident Details

 Corporal Jenkins had approached a group of students and identified himself as a police officer.
 As he began to question them, the students became belligerent and a scuffle ensued.
 During the scuffle, Corporal Jenkins' service weapon was discharged.
 The shots attracted the attention of a nearby Orlando police officer who immediately responded to the scene.
 The officer, unaware of Corporal Jenkins' identity, fired three shots and mortally wounded him.

-On February 2, 2007, the suspect who started the scuffle by grabbing Corporal Jenkins was sentenced to two concurrent six months terms after pleading guilty to battering a police officer and obstructing justice.
+On February 2nd, 2007, the subject who started the scuffle by grabbing Corporal Jenkins was sentenced to two concurrent six months terms after pleading guilty to battering a police officer and obstructing justice.

-Corporal Jenkins had served with the University of Central Florida Police Department for 3 years and was posthumously promoted to the rank of corporal.
-He was a U.S. Marine Corps veteran and had previously served with the Clermont Police Department for 1 year.
-He is survived by his wife.
+Corporal Jenkins had served with the University of Central Florida Police Department for three years and was posthumously promoted to the rank of corporal.
+He was a U.S. Marine Corps veteran and had previously served with the Clermont Police Department for one year.
+He is survived by his wife and parents.